 Though it seems like a tough spot to be in, you can still take steps to lower your rates if you have a bad driving record.
 Below are steps you can take:

 - Drive safely.
-This sounds obvious, but you can always try to establish good driving habits.
+This sounds obvious, but you can always try to establish good habits when behind the wheel.
 That’ll help keep you out of trouble and keep your rates low.

 - Try to get discounts.
-Many insurers offer special discounts for things like bundling your insurance, having multiple cars on your policy, or even being a good student.
+Many insurers offer special discounts for things like bundling your policies, having multiple cars on your policy, or even being a good student.

-- Take a Defensive Driving Course.
-These types of classes can show insurers that you have made a strong effort to improve your driving.
+- Take a defensive driver class.
+These types of classes can show insurers that you have made a strong effort to improve your motoring skills.
+You could even get a defensive driving course discount.
 And, who knows, you might learn a thing or two.

-- Compare car insurance quotes.
+- Compare quotes.
 Your current insurer might charge you more than another one would.
-You might be able to find a better price on car insurance by shopping around and comparing quotes between car insurance companies.
+You might be able to find a better price by shopping around and comparing quotes between companies.

 - Drive less.
-Your yearly mileage is a factor that almost all insurers use to pick your rates.
-Driving less will help you avoid costly tickets and accidents, as well as the impact they have on your insurance.
+Your yearly mileage is a rate factor almost all insurers use to determine your premium.
+Driving less will help you avoid costly tickets and accidents, as well as the impact they have on your rates.

 Frequently Asked Questions

-Q: How far back will insurers go back in your driving record?
+How far back will insurers go back in your driver history?

-A: Almost every state has an online system where you can access your driving record.
-You can usually check your driving record on your own using your state’s DMV website.
+Almost every state has an online system where you can access your driving history.
+You can usually check your record on your own using your state’s DMV website.
 Be sure to have the following information handy:

 - Your name, date of birth, and address